pyexcel/pyexcel-io/doc/source/django.rst

     >>> data
     OrderedDict([('Sheet1', [['X', 'Y', 'Z'], [1, 4, 7], [2, 5, 8], [3, 6, 9]]), ('Sheet2', [['A', 'B', 'C'], [1, 4, 7], [2, 5, 8], [3, 6, 9]])])

-What if we need only a set of each model
+What if we need only a subset of each model

     >>> exporter = DjangoModelExporter()
     >>> adapter1 = DjangoModelExportAdapter(model1, ['X'])